alcarruth/als-austin-map/README.md

 [`neighborhood_map.coffee`](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/blob/master/src/js/neighborhood_map.coffee)
 I think that much of the CoffeeScript code, when properly written, reads much better than the corresponding JavaScript.
-For instance compare the constructor for the `Place` class in [`neighborhood_map.coffee`](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/blob/master/src/js/neighborhood_map.coffee#L199) with the same constructor in [`neighborhood_map.js`](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/blob/resubmit/src/js/neighborhood_map.js#L283)
+For instance compare the constructor for the `Place` class in [`neighborhood_map.coffee`](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/blob/master/src/js/neighborhood_map.coffee#L199) with the same constructor in [`neighborhood_map.js`](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/blob/resubmit/src/js/neighborhood_map.js#L283).
+Without comments the JavaScript code is fairly unintelligible, but the CoffeeScript code reads nearly as well as the JavaScript comments, making comments superfluous, in my opinion.

-It is my belief that this produced much more comprehensible code than using JavaScript straight away.
 CoffeeScript offers a clean object oriented syntax that encourages thinking about the problem at hand at a more abstract level, while avoiding some of the pitfalls of a pure JavaScript approach.

 In particular, I believe the use of an unbound `this` reference is bad mojo.
-If you have a look at the CoffeeScript in this project, note that while constructors and a few simple functions are defined using the single arrow (`->`) all of the method definitions are defined using the double arrow (`=>`) which binds `this` to the instance of the class being defined.
+If you have a look at the [CoffeeScript in this project](https://github.com/alcarruth/frontend-p7-1-neighborhood-map/tree/master/src/js), note that while constructors and a few simple functions are defined using the thin arrow (`->`) all of the method definitions are defined using the fat arrow (`=>`) which binds `this` to the instance of the class being defined.

-The binding of a function to its data structure is one of the major tenets of object-oriented programming.
-It is the difference between a function and a method.
+The binding of a function to a data structure is one of the major tenets of object-oriented programming and its introduction was a major event in the evolution of structured programming.
+This binding is what makes a function a method, and normal JavaScript programming throws all that out the window.

 ### Architecture